shahp7575/shahp7575.github.io/content/scraping-laliga.md

 ![image](images/laliga.png)

-If there's something I do besides data science then it's watching soccer, especially LaLiga.
+If there's anythin I do besides data science, then it's definitely watching soccer--especially LaLiga.
 You might hear me scream for a goal if you pass by my house on a weekend.
-But lately I realized that watching just LaLiga wasn't enough for me.
-I wanted to explore how each and every team is performing with time as well as against other teams.
-Which team plays aggressively?
-Which team dominates the posession?
+Lately I realized that just watching LaLiga wasn't enough for me, I wanted to explore how each and every team is performing time-wise as well as against other teams.
+Questions such as "what team plays most aggressively?" "what team dominates the posession of the ball?" have been running through my mind.

-After a lot of research I didn't find the data I was looking for.
-So I decided to scrape it by myself.
-In this article I will show how with the help of Python I scraped the match results along with game statistics for each team in LaLiga 2018/19 season.
+After a lot of research I wasn't able to find the exact data I was looking for, so I decided to scrape it by myself.
+In this article with the help of Python, I will show how I scraped the match results along with game statistics for each team in LaLiga 2018/19 season.

 ## Environment Setup
 I have used Python 3.6 for this tutorial.
 The required libraries are as follows: